Thirty dogs were discovered in what could only be described as ‘little prison cells’…

 Among those that found their forever homes were Border Collies’ Bear and Rosie, and Diddy the Terrier Cross.

-As soon as Julie and Steve Jones saw Bear’s face through the kennel bars, they simply couldn’t resist him – he was dog they had been waiting for.
+As soon as they saw Bear’s face through the kennel bars, they simply couldn’t resist him – he was dog they had been waiting for.

 “When we first took Bear home, he was frightened and nervous of most things – if we had anything in our hands – or raised them, he would cower.
 However, over the last month we have seen a significant change in Bear.
 He now has playmates in the park and is treated like a celebrity by all of those who know of his background.
 He is a truly adorable, loving and a clever little boy and we are so lucky to have him in our lives – he is absolutely perfect.”